“Mr. Wei … proved to be a virtuoso, but a special and sensitive interpreter at the same time. “

-Laureate of the prestigious 2015 Queen Elisabeth International Violin Competition, rising Taiwanese violinist William Wei is quickly building an international career as a soloist.
-Of his performance of the Shostakovich Violin Concerto with conductor Marin Alsop and the National Orchestra of Belgium, Le Soir wrote that William “gets everyone’s attention in the first movement; he expresses all the possibilities in the second movement; [and he] burns all his passion and freedom in the music till the end.”
-Radio Télévision Belge Francophone simply called his playing “superb”.
+Laureate of the prestigious 2015 Queen Elisabeth International Violin Competition, Taiwanese violinist William Wei is quickly building an international career as a soloist.
+Of his performance of Shostakovich’s Violin Concerto with Marin Alsop and the National Orchestra of Belgium, Le Soir wrote that William “[gets] everyone’s attention in the first movement, [expresses] all the possibilities in the second movement, and burns all his passion and freedom in the music till the end;” Radio Télévision Belge Francophone simply called his playing “superb”.
+With inherent musicality, liberated virtuosity, refined sensibility, and shimmering dynamism, he has been expressing his unique voice to the world.

-Born in Taiwan, William began his violin studies at the age of five.
-He is a proud recipient of the Jerome L. Greene Foundation Scholarship at the Juilliard School, where he earned his Bachelor’s degree under Hyo Kang.
-He is currently pursuing his Master’s degree at the Hochschule für Musik Hanns Eisler in Berlin under Kolja Blacher, former concertmaster of the Berlin Philharmonic.
-William plays on a 1761 Tomasso Balestrieri loaned from the Chimei Foundation in Taiwan.
+Born in Tainan, Taiwan in 1994, William started his violin studies under the tutelage of Chia-Miao Chung, Shu-Lan Hsu, Meng-Ping Wu, and Yu-Wen Chen, during which time he received lessons from Nai-Yuan Hu.
+Wei received his Bachalor’s at the Juilliard School as a proud recipient of Jerome L. Greene Foundation Scholarship under Prof. Hyo Kang and Prof. I-Hao Lee.
+His concert diploma was completed at Hochschule für Musik Hanns Eisler in Berlin under Kolja Blacher, former concertmaster of the Berlin Philharmonic.
+William plays on a Stradivari, 1722 ex “Joachim-Elman,” kindly loaned to him by the Chimei Foundation in Taiwan.

 William’s recent highlights